hashicorp-terraform-cloud/webinar-content/script/walkthrough.md

 Projects let you organise your workspaces and scope access to workspace resources, whilst the workspace itself represents a collection of infrastructure components; configuration state, data, and variables.

-### Version Control System Integration
+### Source Control Integration

-So let's have a look at bringing a project into the enterprise Terrafrom platform.
+So let's have a look at bringing a Terraform project into the enterprise Terrafrom platform.

-Now, we can create a workspace in the UI.
-Workspaces can have a Version control workflow, a CLI workflow, or an API workflow.
+Now, we can create a workspace in the UI:

+* New
+* Workspace
+* Create New Workspace called `aws-infra` in Project `AWS Infra`

+And we are then presented with a choice of Workflow for our workspace.

+* CLI

+Workspaces can have a CLI workflow which defaults to using the Terraform platform as a remote execution environment with state management.

+* Version control

+A Version control workflow, which gives us a close integration with a source control repository, enabling the Terraform platform to react to events occuring within source control, such as commits or merges.

+* API

+Or an API workflow, which is ideal for integrating the Terraform platform with a wider infrastructure ecosystem - for example, CICD tooling, or ITSM tools.

-The most common of these is the Version Control workflow, and that's what we'll do here.
+However, the most common of these is the Version Control workflow, and that's what I'll be showing here.
+As you can see, the Terraform platform supports a number of source control providers, including enterprise or on-premise variants where applicable.

-* Create New Workspace called `aws-infra` from `aws-infra` repository in Github.
+* Connect to Version Control
+* GitHub

+I'll select my `aws-infra` repository here.

 Terraform Cloud is going to parse the configuration it finds in source control, and let me know what variables I need to provide out of the box.
 It shows us that we need to provide an Instance Name, and an SSH Key in order to access the instance.
 I'm going to leave the SSH key for now, but let's give our instance a name: